Research DatabasePeptide LibraryResearch ToolsPeptides

 No Vendor Sponsorship Layer

-How the Data Is Sourced
+How the Data Gets Sourced

-2. Curated reference databases (PubChem for molecular data, UniProt for protein sequences, DrugBank for pharmacology) — verified structural and pharmacological data.
+2. Curated reference databases (PubChem for molecular data, UniProt for protein sequences, DrugBank for pharmacology), verified structural and pharmacological data.

 Related Reading